+Comments,

+Questions,

-Comments, Questions, Concerns
+Concerns

 Prometric provides an opportunity for general comments about the test center experience at the end of the exam.
 Prometric personnel will review candidate comments, but candidates will not receive a direct response.

-If you are requesting a direct response about exam content, registration, scheduling or test administration (test site procedures, equipment, personnel, etc.), please submit your concern in writing within two business days following the exam administration.
+If you are requesting a direct response about exam content, registration, scheduling or test administration (test site procedures, equipment, personnel,

+scheduling or test administration (test site procedures, equipment, personnel, etc.), please submit your concern in writing within two business days following the exam administration.
 Send your comments to:

-Prometric

-ATTN: APMLE Comment Assessment Committee 7941 Corporate Drive Nottingham, MD 21236 nbpmeinquiry@prometric.com
+Prometric ATTN: APMLE Comment Assessment Committee 7941 Corporate Drive Nottingham, MD 21236 nbpmeinquiry@prometric.com